Injustice: Gods Among Us (comics): Year One

 Following the destruction of Metropolis, Harley Quinn escapes police custody but is recaptured by Green Arrow.
-He takes her to Arkham Asylum, where Superman, Wonder Woman and Cyborg have also arrived to relocate the inmates to parts unknown.
+He takes her to Arkham Asylum, where Superman, Wonder Woman, and Cyborg have also arrived to relocate the inmates to parts unknown.
 Batman and Nightwing arrive to stop them, but Robin (who believes in Superman's new crusade) switches sides to join Superman.
 In the ensuing fight, Robin accidentally kills Nightwing, the shock of which ends all hostilities.

 At Superman's private urging, Catwoman goes to Wayne Manor to console Bruce Wayne.
-She and Batman secretly meet with the US President, who asks Batman to neutralize Superman.
+She and Batman secretly meet with the President, who asks Batman to neutralize Superman.
 He begins building a team to oppose Superman's League—including Catwoman, Green Arrow, Aquaman, Black Canary, Black Lightning, Huntress, Captain Atom, and Batwoman.
-With the battle lines clearly drawn, Superman's League continues its mission of stopping conflicts by force.
-Shazam forces Black Adam to give up his power, but begins to doubt Superman's mission as a result.
+With the battle lines drawn, Superman's League continues its mission of stopping conflicts by force.
+Shazam forces Black Adam to give up his power but begins to doubt Superman's mission as a result.

 Lex Luthor is found as the lone survivor in the ruins of Metropolis.
 He meets with Superman's League and wishes to join them, promising to recruit more members to Superman's side.
-Meanwhile, Batman's League kidnaps Hawkgirl and replaces her with the shapeshifting Martian Manhunter, thereby gaining a spy in Superman's League.
+Meanwhile, Batman's League kidnaps Hawkgirl and replaces her with Martian Manhunter, thereby gaining a spy in Superman's League.

-On Apokolips, Darkseid’s son Kalibak hears of Superman's new role as Earth's protector and wishes to test him.
-He leads a parademon invasion of Earth, coincidentally during a public relations event at which Superman and Lex Luthor hope to spread their message of public safety.
-Enraged, Superman pummels Kalibak to death, but not before Kalibak taunts him over his failure to save many innocent lives.
-Batman's and Superman's teams band together to fend off the invasion, but all appears lost until Superman uses his powers to vaporize the parademons.
-At a cost of thousands of lives, the invasion is stopped and Superman is more popular than ever.
+On Apokolips, Kalibak hears of Superman's new role as Earth's protector and wishes to test him.
+He leads a Parademon invasion of Earth, coincidentally during a public relations event at which Superman and Lex Luthor hope to spread their message of public safety.
+Enraged, Superman kills Kalibak, who taunts him over his failure to save many innocent lives.
+Batman and Superman's teams band together to fend off the invasion, but all appears lost until Superman vaporizes the Parademons.
+At a cost of thousands of lives, the invasion is stopped, and Superman is more popular than ever.